acts-project/acts-project.github.io/docs/modules_geometry.md

 This class ensures that a unique `GeometryID` is assigned to every geoemtry object.
 The `GeometryID` is mainly used for fast identification of the type of the geometry object (as most are either extensions or containers of the `Surface` objects) and for the identification of the geometery surfaces after building, e.g. for the uploading/assigning of material to the surface after creation.
 The `GeometryID` uses a simple masking procedure for applying an identification schema.

-It is used for ACTS internal applications, such as material mapping, but not for `EventData` and `Geometry` identification in an experiment setup, for this the `Identifier` class is to be used and/or defined.
+It is used for Acts internal applications, such as material mapping, but not for `EventData` and `Geometry` identification in an experiment setup, for this the `Identifier` class is to be used and/or defined.

     typedef uint64_t geo_id_value;